 Current approaches to clinical research with respect to esophageal resection: are online clinical datasets the future?

 The series “Current issues on GEJ Adenocarcinoma” was commissioned by the editorial office, Annals of Esophagus without any sponsorship or funding.
-Riccardo Rosati is serving as the unpaid Guest Editor for the series.
+Riccardo Rosati served as the unpaid Guest Editor for the series.